maxkamjon1602/lessons/README.md

+## License
+This project is licensed under the **UZ Learn Try Personal Education License (UT-PEL) v1.0**.
+**Not** open source. **Personal self-learning only.** No redistribution, no public hosting, no derivatives, no commercial or instructional use, and no AI/data-mining.
+See [LICENSE](./LICENSE).

+---

 # 🌌 uz learn try — Interactive Coding Lessons

 Welcome to **uz learn try** — the companion codebase for my [YouTube channel](https://www.youtube.com/@uzbeksniperyt) 🎥.
 This repository contains **step-by-step lessons** that teach **3D graphics, interactivity, and creative coding** using [Three.js](https://threejs.org/) and modern web tech.

+<strong>Remember!</strong> All materials in this repository are copyrighted.
+It can be used only for self educational purposes.
+Please respect author's hardwork.

 ---